 Policy 10B.
 Town centre development SA objectives that are not relevant to 1, 4, 6, 7, 9 11-13 this policy SA objective Imp act of policy 2.
-To protect and enhance the provision and accessibility to local services and facilities + The policy aims to retain and enhance the retail offer and the vitality of Kidderminster, Stourport- on-Severn and Bewdley.
+To protect and enhance the provision and accessibility to local services and facilities + The policy aims to retain and enhance the retail offer and the vitality of Kidderminster, Stourport-on-Severn and Bewdley.
 By allowing some change of use to leisure and recreation, it also supports the flexible provision of other services.
 Regeneration of Kidderminster eastern gateway would enhance the provision of services.
 3. To ensure that the housing needs of all residents and communities are met 0 The policy allows for some retail development to be changed to residential, but the impact on housing provision is likely to be relatively minor.
 5. To reduce the need to travel and move towards more sustainable travel modes; to reduce associated effects of air quality & greenhouse gas emissions 0 The policy aims to maintain the vitality of the town centres, and focus development on the three town centres.
 This should help to minimise the need to travel.
 8. To protect and enhance landscape and townscape ?
 The impact of this policy will depend on the type of development that comes forward.
 10. To support the economy & ensure suitable employment opportunities + The policy would help to protect and enhance the district's employment offer.
 Possible mitigation Bullet points 5 and 6 seem to say broadly the same thing for residential and retail uses.
 Can/should they be merged?

 Policy 10C.
-Sustainable tourism SA objectives that are not relevant to 1, 3, 4, 13 this policy SA objective Imp act of policy 2.
+Sustainable tourism SA objectives that are not relevant to 1, 3, 4, 13 this policy SA objective Imp eact of policy 2.
 To protect and enhance the provision and accessibility to local services and facilities + Encourages the development of tourism facilities which can also be used by local residents 5.
 To reduce the need to travel and move towards more sustainable travel modes; to reduce associated effects of air quality & greenhouse gas emissions -?
 The policy promotes accessibility of tourist sites by public transport.
 However by definition tourism attractions involve travel.
-6. To protect soil & land7.
-To protect water resources and quality; reduce flood risk.
+To protect soil & land To protect water resources and quality; reduce flood risk.
 0 The policy aims to ensure that tourism facilities are compatible with the local area and do not cause unacceptable impacts.
-Tourism facilities may have 8.
-To protect and enhance landscape and townscape negative impacts on soil, water resources the landscape and bio/geo-diversity.
-The impact is likely to be limited.
-9.To conserve & enhance the District's biodiversity and geodiversity
+Tourism facilities may have

 Policy 10C.
-Sustainable tourism SA objectives that are not relevant to 1, 3, 4, 13 this policy SA objective Imp act of policy 10.
-To support the economy & ensure suitable employment opportunities + The policy supports tourism development which generates jobs.
+Sustainable tourism SA objectives that are not relevant to this policy 1, 3, 4, 13 SA objective Imp eact of policy 8.
+To protect and enhance landscape and townscape negative impacts on soil, water resources the landscape and bio/geo-diversity.
+The impact is 9.To conserve & enhance the District's biodiversity and geodiversity likely to be limited.
+10. To support the economy & ensure suitable employment opportunities + The policy supports tourism development which generates jobs.
 11. To protect & enhance the historic environment & its settings 0 Tourism facilities may have negative impacts on heritage assets.
 The policy aims to conserve heritage assets and their settings.
 The impact is likely to be limited.
 12. To maintain the integrity of the Green Belt within the District. ?
 Tourism facilities in the Green Belt could affect its integrity.
 The policy does not clearly protect against this.
 Possible mitigation